apereo/apereo.github.io/_posts/uportal/2018-06-06-up-annual-report.md

 ### Measuring and recruiting adopters

 We do not have an effective way to measure adopters.
-There are doubtless unrealized opportunities to draw in adopters as Apereo institutional members, uPortal sustaining subscription subscribers, and most importantly as collaborators in the uPortal ecosystem.
+There are doubtless unrealized opportunities to draw in adopters as [Apereo institutional members][listing of Apereo member institutions], uPortal sustaining subscription subscribers, and most importantly as collaborators in the uPortal ecosystem.